Finnish sauna: Customs

+In the old religion, Löyly was an spirit.
+Once one threw water on the stove the smoke (or 'breath') was seen as Löyly, Spirit of life giving power."Death was noticed by observing bodily functions, but what was believed to happen to a human being after death?
+Fenno-Ugric people believed that a person had several souls.
+The breath (Fi. henki or löyly = steam raising from a sauna stove) was the power of life, the spirit that left the cooling body as vapour.
+Breath was meant for life and bodily functions.
+Life was constantly dependent on breath and lost when a person drew their last breath.
+The dead person had lost their breath.
+The word henki is also connected to supernatural beings, ghosts, and spirits of the dead.
+Breath is the soul that is closely connected to the body."

 Sausages and beer are traditional refreshments after having a sauna.

 Occasionally one uses a bunch of leafy, fragrant silver birch called a vasta (vihta in Western Finland) to gently beat oneself.
 This supposedly has a relaxing effect on the muscles and also helps to soothe the irritation from mosquito bites.
 When the heat begins to feel uncomfortable it is customary to jump into a lake, sea, or a swimming pool, or to have a shower.
 In the winter, rolling in the snow or even swimming in a hole cut in lake ice, an avanto, is sometimes used as a substitute.
 Often after the sauna it is a custom to sit down in the dressing room or on the porch of the sauna to enjoy a sausage, along with beer or soft drinks.

 After cooling down from the first bath, one goes back into the hot room and begins the cycle again.
-The number and duration of hot room-cooling down cycles varies from person to person based on personal preference.
+The number and duration of hot room-cooling down cycles vary from person to person based on personal preference.
 Usually one takes at least two or three cycles, lasting between 30 minutes to two hours.
-In Finland's numerous summer cottages bathing might go on well into the night.
+In Finland's numerous summer cottages, bathing might go on well into the night.
 This is especially true in the summer when there's virtually no darkness at night.
 The sauna session itself is finished off with a thorough wash.